 Inside the can lives the follower and spring, which are riveted together.
 The follower is a curious shape - dictated by its many functions - it has an arch between two flats to define the two stacks of ammunition, lowest on the right.
 Its has a rear lip that prevents the first round loaded slipping too far to the rear and jamming into the follower to can gap,.
 Each successive round has its rim in front of the round below it (when loading).
 The follower also has notches in various places that allow it to work with the can ribs during operation and during follower assembly: the spring is wiggled in first then the follower tilted to enter rear first and pushed down to compress the spring until the follower front edge can enter behind the rear of the can lips, a little wiggling to get the follower in and level to allow it to rise into place on the spring trapped by the lips and ready to load.

-Of the reproductions: I have found both the No1 and no4 magazine reproduction to be satisfactory considering the requirement to fit every magazine no matter what, to the actual rifle / receiver that it is to be used on.
+I have found both the No1 and no4 magazine reproductions by Sarco to be satisfactory considering the requirement to fit every magazine no matter what, to the actual rifle / receiver that it is to be used on.
 Now (May 2022) they seem to be out of stock.
 There is enough material in the spine and lips to allow for adjustment and shaping.
 The finish that they come with is acceptable and the stamping are clean and as fully formed as the original.
-I would for the right rifle bead blast, phosphate and apply a Suncorite alternative to achieve the "FTR" look.
+I would for the right rifle: bead blast, phosphate and apply a Suncorite alternative to achieve the "FTR" look.

-Real Factory differences.
 Longbranch made the standard No4 magazine body design in a unique process that folded the bottom surface over in 3 sections - leaving an open seam.
 Another unique feature are two raised dimples either side of the rear rib.
 Both of these features immediately tell you that the magazine was made at Longbranch.

 The NATO 7.62 x 51mm magazine development for the L8 / L42 program

-Of note on this magazine are the Enfield marks (E over D) project contract number and dates, as well as the additional front ramp / lip welded into the box and the rear left lip has a hardened steel tab welded in to replace the ejector screw with the NATO round (screw omitted leaving a threaded hole on L39 and L42 and other derivatives built from existing 303 actions.
+Of note on this magazine are the Enfield marks (E over D) project contract number and dates, as well as the additional front ramp / lip welded into the box and the rear left lip has a hardened steel tab welded in to replace the ejector screw with the NATO round (screw omitted leaving a threaded hole on L39 and L42 and other derivatives built from existing 303 actions).
 The L39 was a purpose built target rifle using all but the scope bracket, pads and scope from the L42.
 For this purpose it was envisioned as a single hand load rifle and so retained the 303 magazine to provide a loading platform.
 In use (by teams and regiments and then private hands) the L8 / L42 magazine was switched into these rifles for magazine loading / rapid events.

-The Ishapore 2A / 2A1 in NATO 7.62 x 51mm.
 India wanted to keep a modern army as its part of NATO, but like other countries the ability to develop and deliver an automatic firearm like the FN FAL was proving difficult and delayed - so to fill the gap for time and numbers they kept to what they knew best and redeveloped the Lee Enfield No1mk3 rifle to the new caliber and simplified some features for manufacture.
 Other than a new metal specification for the action, the rifle needed a new magazine for the new ammunition- the Indians varied at this point from all other Lee Enfield users and developers and took advantage of the more compact rimless round and produced the new magazine in a 12 round capacity.